 - Rochelle Conley, Esq.
 (256) 533-6797

 - Dustin Paseur, Esq.
 (256) 603-1453

-An appeal from an order of the Probate Judge committing a person goes to the Circuit Court for trial de novo.
-The notice must be filed within five (5) days after the patient has received actual notice of the petition.
+- An Order of Involuntary Commitment can be appealed.
+A Request for Appeal/Trial De Novo must be filed within five (5) days after the patient has received notice of the petition.